LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

 ---

 # Good, better, Copenhagen
+With more than 350 km of bicycling tracks, and the initaite from the city of Copenhagen "good, better, best – The City of Copenhagen's Bicycle Strategy 2011–2025" how does Copenhagen fair in todays world?

 Copenhagen, a frontier for bicycling and an inspiration for the rest of the world(*except Amsterdam*).
-With more than [350 km](https://en.wikipedia.org/wiki/Cycling_in_Copenhagen#Infrastructure) of bicyckling tracks, a relative small amount compared to the population, it remains o

-Copenhagen, a frontier for bicycling and an inspiration for the rest of the world(except Amsterdam).
-A beacon for the future in these trying times, where battling climate changes and fossil fuels is reduced to an everyday problem that most of us are tired of hearing on repeat.
-But does Copenhagen live up to such glorius rumors or is it still a city dominated by cars, despite the persistent efforts from the elected officials.
-This and more will be researched and highlighted
+Everyday more than 1.2 million kilometres are cycled in Copenhagen.
+More than half of the population in Copenhagen, prefer to bike to work or school [ref](https://web.archive.org/web/20190707123514/https://www.kk.dk/indhold/62-af-koebenhavnerne-cykler-til-arbejde-og-uddannelse).

 # Data
+The data for this project has
 <iframe src="/html/map_hooray_points.html"
 	sandbox="allow-same-origin allow-scripts"
 	width="100%"